Azure-Samples/MachineLearningSamples-TDSPUCIAdultIncome/docs/deliveralbe_docs/ProjectReport.md

 ## Architecture & Environments
 #### Development
-We used an Azure Data Science Virtual Machine (DSVM) Windows Server 2016, (VM Size: [DS3_V2](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes), with 4 virtual CPUs and 14-Gb RAM).
-Azure Machine Learning is installed on the DSVM.
+An [Azure Data Science Virtual Machine (DSVM) Windows Server 2016](https://azuremarketplace.microsoft.com/marketplace/apps/microsoft-ads.windows-data-science-vm), (VM Size: [DS3_V2](https://docs.microsoft.com/azure/virtual-machines/windows/sizes), with 4 virtual CPUs and 14-Gb RAM).
+Although tested on an Azure DSVM.

 We used the TDSP template in Azure Machine Learning to create a new project, and all code and documents were developed in this project.
 Instructions on how to create a new project in TDSP format is provided [here](https://github.com/amlsamples/tdsp/blob/master/Docs/how-to-use-tdsp-in-azure-ml.md).